OPT STEM Extension

-- Once you have applied for the 24-month STEM OPT Extension you may continue your OPT employment while your extension request is pending for up to 180 days following the end date of your 12 month EAD card while waiting for the EAD.
+- Once you have applied for the 24-month STEM OPT Extension you may continue your OPT employment while your extension request is pending for up to 180 days following the end date of your 12 month EAD card while waiting for the STEM EAD card.

 - You may not accumulate a total of more than 150 days of unemployment, including unemployment during Post-Completion OPT.

 - Any employment during the 24-month STEM OPT Extension period must be with an employer registered with the E-Verify program requires an I-983 for each employer.

 - Report new employment or update your existing employer's address within 10 days of changing employment via iTerp.
 (Once you are logged in click OPT/STEM Related > OPT/STEM : Report New Employer Information).
 A new I-983 is also required which should be uploaded with the form.

 - Report material changes to an existing Form I-983 through the iTerp eform OPT/STEM Related > STEM: I-983 Final Evaluation.

 - If you will end employment report termination of a position through iTerp by submitting your I-983 exit self-evaluation (iTerp eform - STEM-I-983 Evaluation for 12 and 24 Month Evaluations)

 - You are required to complete two self-evaluations during the STEM OPT period.
 The first one within 12 months of the STEM OPT start date and a second one at the end of employment (iTerp eform - STEM-I-983 Evaluation for 12 and 24 Month Evaluations).

 - You are still considered to be in F-1 student status while on STEM OPT, so any questions or concerns can be addressed by an ISSS advisor during this time.